ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 --- abstract

-This document revises and updates RFC 5033, which discusses the principles and guidelines for standardzing new congestion control algorithms.
-The aim is to ensure that proposed congestion control algorithms operate without harm and efficiently alongside other algorithms in the global Internet.
+This document replaces RFC 5033, which discusses the principles and guidelines for standardzing new congestion control algorithms.
+It seeks to ensure that proposed congestion control algorithms operate without harm and efficiently alongside other algorithms in the global Internet.
 It emphasizes the need for comprehensive testing and validation to prevent adverse interactions